mostlyserious/riak-js/README.md

 ##### TODO

- - key listing should *always* stream, client will do buffering; count
  - get rid of setters? `.headers`, `.data`
  - HTTP 300 and multipart/mixed responses
  - Link-walking (see https://github.com/frank06/riak-js/pull/98), and test everything related to links